Dynamic-Digital/DynamicDigital-Site/_posts/2021-08-16-CODVanguardRevealdate.md

 The new trailer shows clips of multiple historical battle scenes, each one reveals a different face within the battlefield and at the end reveals an image of those same four soldiers heading into battle.

 The reveal will begin at 6:30 p.m.
-BST and the hour before will offer double XP, double weapon XP and also double battle XP
+BST and the hour before will offer double XP, double weapon XP and also double battle XP.

+Activision have recently been involved in multiple claims of allowing and even encouraging sexual harassment within their offices.
+Activision have not had a consistent message since these incidents came to light with some executives saying that the company will investigate and punish those responsible whilst others have said that the claims are false and present a misleading view of the company.